ninjaaron/replacing-bash-scripting-with-python/README.rst

 fantastic.
 When it's doing any work whatsoever itself, it disintegrates into a pile of garbage.

-For me, the fundamental problem with Bash and other shell dialects is that text is identifiers and identifiers are text -- and basically everything else is also text.
+For me, the fundamental problem with Bash and many other shell dialects is that text is identifiers and identifiers are text -- and basically everything else is also text.
 In some sense, this makes the shell a homoiconic language, which theoretically means it might have an interesting metaprogramming story, until you realize that it basically